How to List on Zillow For Sale By Owner

 SHARE

-Using a flat fee MLS provider is a cost-effective alternative compared to posting solely on Zillow.
-For a reasonable fee ($100-400), your home gets listed on the MLS, reaching dozens of additional platforms and becoming visible to a vast network of real estate professionals who might share your listing with potential buyers.
+A flat fee MLS service is a cost-effective alternative to posting solely on Zillow.
+For a reasonable fee ($100–400), your home gets listed on the MLS and syndicated across dozens of additional platforms.
+But you still have to handle the sale yourself.

 Who should list FSBO on Zillow?